 There exists an incredible gravel riding adventure right on our doorstep in the Western Cape in the form of the Cape Cycle Routes Cross Cape.
 Local travel is very popular at the moment, and that isn’t a problem when you think about all the incredible sights and sounds that South Africa has to offer!
 From the mighty Drakensberg in KZN, to the majestic Blyde river canyon in Mpumalanga, the unique Cederberg landscape in the Western Cape, the vast expanses of the Karoo, and so many others.
 There is more than a lifetime of things to do on our doorstep so let’s get out and explore!

-The Western Cape itself is quite the treasure trove for outdoor fun and adventure!
-Myself (J-Dogg) and Doug recently plunged right into the heart of it with a 5 day gravel riding epic + a whole heap of other rad adventures along the way!
-5 days of gravel grinding might sounds like heaven to you or it may sound a bit intimidating, or a lot intimidating!
-Well the route we did has been created to be enjoyed however you like it!
-Choose your favourite segments and take it easy in the luxury accommodation option along or the, smash out back-to-back 6 hour days, or ride the whole route in smaller chunks to take your time through each region, you pick!
+The Western Cape itself is a treasure trove for outdoor fun and adventure; myself and Doug recently plunged right into the heart of it with a 5 day gravel riding epic from Plettenberg Bay to Stellenbosch with a whole heap of other interesting adventures thrown in along the way.
+5 days of gravel grinding might sound like heaven to you or it may sound a bit intimidating (or a lot intimidating)!
+If that is the case, it is worth noting that the route we rode has been created to be enjoyed however you like it.
+Choose your favourite segments and take it easy in the luxury accommodation options along the way, smash out back-to-back 6 hour riding days, or ride the route in smaller chunks to take your time enjoying the unique character of each region, you pick what suits you!

 The route we would cover was taken out of the Cape Cycle Routes portfolio, a collection of stunning gravel routes that have been curated and made accessible for free to get more people out exploring the beautiful Western Cape!
 Ride the whole route, ride a section of it, drive it, bike-pack it, go solo, or bring your friends and family along for the good times!
 You can slice and dice them however you want!
 We had previously taken on the 360km Karoo Crossing from Calitzdorp to Knysna but this time we were in for the Mother (in-law) of all routes, the Cross Cape.
 742km spanning from Plettenberg bay to Stellenbosch!
 This would take us through the towns of Knysna, George, Oudtshoorn, Riversdale, Greyton, Franschhoek, and a few others en route to Stellies.